benfalk/blog/source/_posts/2014-10-14-process-thou-art-a-cruel-mistress.markdown

 > -- Benjamin Falk

 Oh how I love to hate process.
-It's put in place to make things simple, but when it's heavily reliant on people just doing the right things it sucks.
+It's put in place to make things simple, but when it's heavily reliant on people just doing the right things, it sucks.
 All to often it's ritual is used to haze new hires and harnessed as a tool to slow unwanted changes down by other entities in an organization.